 - Trays can be removed for eating and cleaning

-But how do you know if these braces are suitable for you or your child?
-Here you can find out how much Invisalign Lite braces cost in the UK and what kind of results to expect.
+Keep reading to find out more about prices and what kind of results to expect.
 We also look at some real user reviews to discover what people thought of their Invisalign Lite experience.
 We hope this helps you decide whether this treatment is right for you.

 Table of contents